lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/CellNetComponent.txt

 segment, see *articulated layout*.

-If the net is external, that is, part of the interface of the cell, you may have to declare some of it's components as physical connectors usable by the router.
+If the net is external, that is, part of the interface of the cell, you may have to declare some of its components as physical connectors usable by the router.
 This is done by calling the NetExternalComponents_ class:

 .. code-block:: Python